sumerc/pycalltrak/README.md

 # pycalltrak
 Call Trace Analyzer&amp;Visualizer

 It is a bit different than normal callgraph outputs.
 PyCalltrak will output every function call with different arguments.
-This means if a function is called with different arguments, then
+This means if a function is called multiple times with different arguments, then all of those calls will be visible in the callgraph as distinct nodes.

-This project is a toy project and used specifically while developing/trying out/playing with different algorithms on various subjects.
+This project is a *toy project* and used specifically while developing/trying out/playing with different algorithms on various subjects.
 I used calltrak summary and visualizer(it still outputs ASCII, a GUI backend can be easily written) to find repetitive calls happening throughout the execution flow.
 An example is worth thousand words.

-Following is a Travelling Salesman Problem Solver algorithm using Top-Down Dynamic Programming approach:
+Following is a Travelling Salesman Problem Solver using Top-Down Dynamic Programming algorithm:
 ```python
 import sys
 from functools import lru_cache